sandy779/health-checks/README.md

 # health-checks
-Scripts that checks the health of my computer
+Scripts that checks the health of my computer.